stevejkang/stevejkang/README.md

 [![Facebook](https://img.shields.io/badge/-stevejkang-1877f2?style=flat&logo=facebook&logoColor=white&link=https://www.facebook.com/stevejkang)](https://www.facebook.com/stevejkang)
 [![pgp](https://img.shields.io/keybase/pgp/stevejkang?style=flat&labelColor=313131&color=313131)](https://keybase.io/stevejkang/pgp_keys.asc)

 👋 Hello!
-I am a junior back-end developer, who working at mobility start-up, TeamO2.
+I am a junior back-end developer, who is working at mobility start-up, TeamO2.
 I experienced e-commerce, O2O platform services, and involved in both front-end and back-end.
-Also have done development and deployment of the production service well aware of cloud infrastructure such as AWS.
+Also have done development and deployment of the production service with cloud infrastructure such as AWS.
+These days, I'm consistently thinking about which code or design is right for business.
+Rather than fancy codes, I tend to write codes that are easier to maintain and feel suitable for business logic.

 ### 💼 Career
 - Developer at [**TeamO2**](https://carmore.kr/): 2019.12 ~ Current